Automorphism groups of rigid affine surfaces: the identity component: Introduction

-Section \ref{sec:NC-pairs} contains preliminaries on NC-completions, their dual graphs and birational transformations of weighted graphs.
-For the sake of completeness we provide thorough proofs of some known results.
+Section \ref{sec:NC-pairs} contains preliminaries on NC-completions and their birational transformations.
+Section \ref{prelim-graphs} deals with dual graphs and birational transformations of weighted graphs.
+For the sake of completeness we provide detailed proofs of some known results.

-In Section \ref{sec:graph-lemma} we discuss birationally rigid weighted graphs.
-A weighted graph $\Gamma$ is \textit{minimal} if it has no rational vertex of degree $\le 2$ and of weight $-1$, and \textit{birationally rigid} if it is minimal and any birational transformation $\Gamma\dasharrow\Gamma'$ where $\Gamma'$ is a minimal weighted graph is an isomorphism, see Definition \ref{def:bir-rigid}.
+In Section \ref{sec:graph-lemma}.2 we discuss birationally rigid weighted graphs.
+A weighted graph $\Gamma$ is \textit{minimal} if it has no rational vertex of degree $\le 2$ and of weight $-1$, and \textit{birationally rigid} if it is minimal and any birational transformation of weighted graphs $\Gamma\dasharrow\Gamma'$ is an isomorphism, provided that $\Gamma'$ also is minimal, see Definition \ref{def:bir-rigid}.

+In Section \ref{sec:actions} we show that the rigidity of an affine surface can be read from the weighted dual graph of a minimal NC-completion of this surface.